Stochastic numerical approximation for nonlinear Fokker-Planck equations with singular kernels: Introduction

 \section{Introduction}

 In this work, we obtain convergence rates of an Euler-Maruyama (EM) scheme used to approximate solutions of nonlinear Fokker-Planck partial differential equations (PDEs) of the form

-where $K$ is a singular kernel satisfying certain assumptions.
-The singular kernels considered in this work are of interest in various domains, such as physics (e.g. Coulomb potentials for electrostatic and gravitational forces), fluid dynamics (e.g. Biot-Savart kernel for $2d$ Navier-Stokes equation \cite{CM93}) and biology (e.g. the chemotaxis model \cite{P15}).
+where $K$ is a singular kernel satisfying certain assumptions (see conditions \hyperlink{assumption:AK}{\boldmath{$(A_K)$}} below).
+The singular kernels considered in this work are of interest in various domains, such as biology (e.g. the chemotaxis model \cite{P15}), physics (e.g. Coulomb potentials for electrostatic and gravitational forces) and specifically in fluid dynamics (e.g. Biot-Savart kernel for $2d$ Navier-Stokes equation \cite{CM93}).
 In particular, this allows for attractive and singular interactions, such as the Keller-Segel interaction kernel (see \cite{KS70}).